ibm-cloud-docs/hcx-migration-vmware/primaryio.md

 From a technology perspective, PrimaryIO is the only company to provide an IBM Cloud-native SaaS platform that supports migration into IBM Cloud.
 Platform use cases supported include, but are not limited to:

-● migration of lower-tier applications, like Dev/Test, while simultaneously using IBM Cloud as a DR site for on-prem production VMware VMs;
+1. Migration of lower-tier applications, like Dev/Test, while simultaneously using IBM Cloud as a DR site for on-prem production VMware VMs;

-● migration of VMware VMs to IBM Cloud-native Virtual Server Instances (VSIs), thereby reducing dependence on VMware.
+2. Migration of VMware VMs to IBM Cloud-native Virtual Server Instances (VSIs), thereby reducing dependence on VMware.

-● A third use case is the migration of VMware VMs into IBM’s VCFaaS hosted VMware platform.
+3. A third use case is the migration of VMware VMs into IBM’s VCFaaS hosted VMware platform.

-● The most prevalent use case is the often-cited “lift and shift” migration of VMware workloads into IBM Cloud VCF.
+4. The most prevalent use case is the often-cited “lift and shift” migration of VMware workloads into IBM Cloud VCF.

 ## Key Benefits
 {: #priobenefits}

-• Rapid, predictable relocation of VMware VMs to IBM Cloud as either a primary site, DR site or even a tertiary DR site. • Easy-to-consume functionality via IBM Cloud Catalog tile.
+1. Rapid, predictable relocation of VMware VMs to IBM Cloud as either a primary site, DR site or even a tertiary DR site. • Easy-to-consume functionality via IBM Cloud Catalog tile.

-• Initiated engagements with assessment and discovery enabling an optimization of cloud-based infrastructure thereby reducing cost and leveraging the most efficient cloud-available IaaS, such as Intel 4th Gen Xeon (“Sapphire Rapids”) server configurations.
+2. Initiated engagements with assessment and discovery enabling an optimization of cloud-based infrastructure thereby reducing cost and leveraging the most efficient cloud-available IaaS, such as Intel 4th Gen Xeon (“Sapphire Rapids”) server configurations.

-• As an optional capability, conversion, at scale, through automation to IBM Cloud-native Virtual Server Instances (VSIs).
+3. As an optional capability, conversion, at scale, through automation to IBM Cloud-native Virtual Server Instances (VSIs).

-• Due to proprietary Block Stream Protocol and the Continuous Data Protection of changed blocks, on-prem changes are synced with the Cloud-based VMs, resulting in seamless migrations.
+4. Due to proprietary Block Stream Protocol and the Continuous Data Protection of changed blocks, on-prem changes are synced with the Cloud-based VMs, resulting in seamless migrations.

-• Enterprise-Grade Security is obtained as a result of encryption of all data whether in transit or at rest.
+5. Enterprise-Grade Security is obtained as a result of encryption of all data whether in transit or at rest.

-• Customer data remains in the customer’s control.
+6. Customer data remains in the customer’s control.
 Customer data is not ingested into the PrimaryIO-managed control plane SaaS application.

 Once migrated, customers can choose from a variety of platform features including ProtectIO which provides ongoing disaster recovery and ransomware recovery capabilities.
 Additional optional functionality includes the conversion from VMware VMs to IBM Cloud-native VSIs via the ConvertIO utility.